 Using the Google search bar to see suggested requests could be a good way for keyword research brainstorming.

 As an extension to Google’s Autocomplete idea, there is a very handy tool – Ubersuggest

 Find out what keyword other organizations (similar to yours) use in their AdWords accounts.

 Check your Google Analytics stats to find out organic search keywords that convert well – they could provide some ideas on expanding your existing campaigns and ad groups.

 Find out what your visitors are searching for on your website – it could provide you some ideas on the expansion ideas.
 There is a ‘Content –> Site Search –> Search Terms’ report in Google Analytics to provide such information.

 We hope these ideas will help you expand your AdWords Google Grants accounts to utilize them to their full potential.

-Always remember: each ad group should be focused on a single, very tight, theme.This entry was posted in PPC, Search Engine Marketing, Search Engine Optimization and tagged google grants, PPC, sem.
+Always remember: each ad group should be focused on a single, very tight, theme.This entry was posted in Technology, PPC, Search Engine Marketing, Search Engine Optimization and tagged google grants, PPC, sem.
 Bookmark the permalink.